functional-jslib/fjl/README.md

 ## Motivations:
 - Haskell and it's `Prelude`.
 - Lambda Calculus.
-- The need for a way to do strongly typed javascript (in actual code (not with typescript)).
+- The need for a way to do strongly typed javascript (in actual code (not with typescript)) (possible via `fjl.is*` methods (`fjl.isType`, `fjl.isset`, etc.)).
-- The need to be able to write functional code very quickly and easily.
+- The need to be able to write functional code very quickly and easily (all methods in `fjl` are curried and lib also includes versions of all methods uncurried).
 - A functional library that takes advantage of the es6 features of the language and is built from the ground up using functional concepts.
 - A functional library that is exported to multiple formats (umd, amd, commonjs, es6-modules, and iife).